firstdraft/guides/getting-started-with-cloud9.md

 You should contact me for an invitation to join Cloud 9 without requiring you to enter a credit card.

 After signing up, you need to connect your GitHub account to it.
+Click the gear icon in the top-right corner and then select "Connected Services" from the left.
+Click on "Connect" next to GitHub and authorize Cloud9.

 ## Creating a workspace